1976 Major League Baseball postseason: New York Yankees vs. Kansas City Royals

 This was the first ALCS to not feature either the Oakland Athletics or the Baltimore Orioles.

 This was the first postseason meeting between the Yankees and Royals.
 The Yankees defeated the Royals in a back-and-forth five game series to return to the World Series for the first time since 1964.

 In Kansas City, the Yankees stole Game 1 on the road as Catfish Hunter pitched a five-hit complete game.
 In Game 2, the Royals, thanks to excellent relief pitching from Paul Splittorff, as well as five errors committed by the Yankees, evened the series headed to the Bronx.
-In Game 3, the Royals jumped out to an early 3–0 lead after the first inning, but the Yankees rallied with five unanswered runs in the fourth and sixth innings respectively to win by a 5–3 score and go up 2–1 in the series.
+In the first postseason game at the newly renovated Yankee Stadium, the Royals jumped out to an early 3–0 lead after the first inning, but the Yankees rallied with five unanswered runs in the fourth and sixth innings respectively to win by a 5–3 score and go up 2–1 in the series.
 Graig Nettles hit two homers and three RBIs as he carried the Royals to victory in Game 4.
 Game 5 remained tied at six runs each until the bottom of the ninth inning, when Chris Chambliss won the pennant for the Yankees with his famous walk-off home run, which became one of the most iconic moments in postseason history.

-The Yankees and Royals would face each other again in three of the next four ALCS', with the Yankees winning again in 1977 and 1978 en route to back-to-back titles, and the Royals finally pulling through in 1980 before coming up short in the World Series.
-They would also face each other in the ALDS in 2024, which was won by the Yankees before they fell in the World Series.
+The Yankees and Royals would face each other again in three of the next four ALCS' - they met again the next year, which the Yankees also won in five games after being three outs away from elimination in Game 5.
+The Yankees defeated the Royals again in four games in 1978 en route to repeating as World Series champions.
+Then in 1980, the Royals swept the Yankees for their first pennant before falling in the World Series.